FuchsiaOS/FuchsiaOS-docs-zh_CN/development/settings/using_settings.md

 ## Prerequisites

 The Setting Service supports the Settings protocols in Fuchsia.
-The service's package `/src/settings/service:setui_service` must be present in the product definition in order to use Settings.
-The following product definition includes
+The service's package `//src/settings/service:setui_service` and one of its core shard such as `//src/settings/service:setui_service_core_shard` must be present in the product definition in order to use Settings.
+The following product definition includes Settings:
-Settings:

 ```gn
 import("//products/bringup.gni")